SCC-2026-ALL-800x800_0000s_0003_In-Paradisum.png

 Conductor leading an orchestra, smiling, with an audience in the background.

-Sam Allchurch, Director
+Sam Allchurch, Conductor

 A smiling man in a black blazer holding a violin against a plain gray background.